tuukkaviitanen/messenger/README.md

 ### User management

 Backend runs an express server with `/api/users` and `/api/login` endpoints.
 Users can be created and single users can be fetched with id.
+Passwords are hashed before storage.
 Login returns a [JsonWebToken](https://jwt.io/) that can be used for authentication in following requests.

+## Database

-Users are stored in a [PostgreSQL](https://www.postgresql.org/) server through [Sequelize](https://sequelize.org/).
-Passwords are hashed and usernames are unique.
+Users are stored in a [PostgreSQL](https://www.postgresql.org/) database through [TypeORM](https://typeorm.io/).

 Database schema is updated with migrations.
-Migrations are done using [Umzug](https://github.com/sequelize/umzug).
-Any new migrations run at server startup.
+Migrations are generated with [TypeOR CLI](https://orkhan.gitbook.io/typeorm/docs/using-cli).Migrations run at server startup or manually.
 Tests also run migrations, so broken migrations won't get through the CI/CD pipeline.

+### Migration from Sequelize to TypeORM

+Backend was using [Sequelize](https://sequelize.org/) as an ORM up to version 0.0.6.
+I made the decision to migrate to TypeORM because of Sequelize's poor TypeScript support.

+Sequelize supports TypeScript, but the types have to be added manually and are separate from the actual Sequelize model.
+[See Sequelize documentation for an example](https://sequelize.org/docs/v6/other-topics/typescript/#usage).
+This negates the point of using types, as developer can set the types invalidly as they become really complex with relations.

+A great benefit of TypeORM is that migrations can be generated automatically.
+Generated migrations also consist of pure [SQL](https://en.wikipedia.org/wiki/SQL) scripts instead of being fully JavaScript/TypeScript.
+This let's the developer know exactly what the migrations are doing.

+TypeORM is a great upgrade from Sequelize as it offers more control on migrations while automating type creation and actually writing the migrations.

+To me personally, it feels like TypeORM abstracts more of the process, while giving the developer control on just the few things that matter, giving the developer a feeling of being in even more control.

 ## Frontend